Ask the Ambassadors

 For each regional event, our Ambassadors—members of the local community of people with disabilities—spearhead our community outreach initiatives.
 These individuals will meet face-to-face with rehab institutions, independent living centers, local manufacturers, service providers and local associations to generate excitement and increase attendance at each event.

-From athletes to playwrights to artists, meet the impressive men and women who have chosen to represent Abilities Expo to the Community.
+From athletes to writers to parents of disabled kids, meet the impressive men and women who have chosen to represent Abilities Expo to the Community.

 Sarah Best